 Ingredients:

-- Lemon Balm Leaves: Use 4 tablespoons of dried leaves.
+Lemon Balm Leaves: 4 tablespoons of dried leaves.

-Combine these ingredients and let the sun do the work for a refreshing, naturally brewed tea!
+Mix these items together and let the sun do the work for you for a naturally brewed tea!

 Instructions:

-- Fill a glass container with cool water and add 4 tablespoons of lemon balm leaves.
+Pour enough cool water into a glass vessel to cover 4 tablespoons of lemon balm leaves.

-- Place the container in direct sunlight for 3–4 hours to naturally steep.
+- Put the container in the sun for 3–4 hours to steep.”

 Other Lemon Balm Recipes and Uses

-Lemon balm is a versatile herb that can be used in various recipes to support wellness.
-Beyond tea, it helps with health issues like indigestion, insomnia, and anxiety, while also improving poor cognitive function and reducing stress.
-Whether added to salads, smoothies, or infused into oils, lemon balm offers natural benefits for both the body and mind..
+Lemon balm is a great herb to incorporate into recipes for overall wellness.
+It has benefits beyond tea, such as helping with health disorders like indigestion, insomnia, and anxiety, as well as combating poor cognitive function and stress.
+Added to salads or smoothies or infused into oils, lemon balm makes for a naturally beneficial addition to the body and the brain.

 Are there any side effects of Lemon Balm?

-- Mild Reactions: Some may experience nausea, bloating, gas, headaches, or fatigue, especially with high doses.
+Mild Reactions: nausea, bloating and gas, and headache and fatigue, especially at high doses.

-- Who Should Avoid It: Those with thyroid disorders, pregnant or breastfeeding individuals, or those on sedatives should consult a healthcare provider before use.
+Who Should Avoid It: People with thyroid disorders, pregnant or breastfeeding people, or people on sedatives should talk to a health care provider before using it.

-Enjoy lemon balm tea in moderation and stay mindful of its effects!
+So, enjoy lemon balm tea in moderation, and pay attention to its effects!